QuantVI/fcs/README.md

 # fcs
 ## A repo for codespaces
-- hence FCS= For Code Spaces
+- hence FCS = For Code Spaces